Salam4nder/identity/README.md

 For testing the database layer, please run `make test-db`
 For viewing coverage, run `make test-cover`

+# Endpoints
+Easiest way to call the endpoints is by running `make evans` followed by `call`.
+This will display the available endpoints based on reflection.
+An example is `call ReadUser`.

 ## TODO
 * TLS setup.